Maca powder: its benefits

 What does science have to say about maca?

-Please note: These results are presented for informational purposes only and do not constitute recognized health claims.
+Please note: These results are presented for informational purposes only and do not constitute recognised health claims.
 To date, ANSES (formerly AFSSA) does not officially recommend the consumption of maca.
 Although its safety has not been formally questioned, side effects such as high blood pressure have been reported in some people, particularly those with metabolic syndrome.
 The health agency stresses the need for caution in the absence of sufficient data in humans.

 How should maca be taken?